griffithlab/rnabio.org/_posts/0003-03-03-Differential_Expression-DESeq2.md

 # now that the gene IDs are the row names, remove the redundant column that contains them
 htseqCounts = htseqCounts[, colnames(htseqCounts) != "GeneID"]

-# convert the actual count values from strings (with spaces) to integers, because originally the gene column contained characters, the entire matrix was set to character
+# convert the count values from strings (with spaces) to integers, because originally the gene column contained characters, the entire matrix was set to character
 class(htseqCounts) = "integer"

 # view the first few lines of the gene count matrix